January 23, 2019

 The program also detects spelling inconsistencies in file tags across a folder.
 For instance, if some of the mp3 files in the folder have "Depeche Mode" as the artist name, while the others - "depeche mode", that would be noted in the log.
 If discrepancies are found, a tag normalization dialog would be shown asking if the user wants to unify tags across the folder.
-The comboboxes contain all the detected variations of the artist/album fields.
-You may either choose one of them or type in your own version by hand.
+Click comboboxes to select from all the detected variations of the artist/album fields or type in your own version.

 In addition, with "Auto skip official compilations" enabled (in the Settings dialog), the program is capable to detect "official" compilations - folders with tracks having uniform Album name, but differing Artist names.

 The processing is defined by the program's settings.
 If folder renaming is enabled, taghycardia will check whether the compilations folder names adhere to the "%Artist% - %Album% (%Year%)" fixed pattern, where %Artist% is defined in the Settings/Official Compilations dialog (usually, "Various", "VA" or whatever you prefer).
 If a folder has been wrongly detected as a compilation, the NOT compilation button could be pressed to call up the discrepancies correction dialog for the folder.
 If, however, folder renaming is disabled, the folders deemed as compilations would be simply skipped.
 Later, if needed, you can either fix them manually or rescan again with autoskipping disabled.

 In addition, the program detects corrupt/missing track numbers trying to substitute the faulty ones with the numbers extracted from filenames.

 Now that the program has finished scanning your folders, the next step is to review the scan log.